The infographic from the very beginning of the post came from Futurism: What is the Kardashev Scale? and is a great introduction to this topic.

 Will Humanity ever unlock that Global Achievement of a becoming a K1 Civilization? *ding*

-With the current state of horrors that Humanity inflicts upon itself and the environment being uncovered each and every single day, I do not think Humanity is capable of surviving long enough to achieve full K1 Level because the only drive for business is profit no matter the cost to Humanity and our environment.
+With the current state of horrors that Humanity inflicts upon itself and the environment being uncovered each and every single day, I do not think Humanity is capable of surviving long enough to achieve full K1 Level because the only drive for business is profit no matter the cost to Humanity and Natural World.
 With competition, corporate corruption, political corruption, corporate ownership of our government, and rabid nationalism holding Humanity back it will be hard to get there without radical, radical change to Humanity’s social, economic, and political structures.
 If you want to read more about the source of this corruption, then read this post: Tension within Methods of Exchange.

 Until we have successfully shed the chains of the corruption of monetary systems which requires competition and commodifying everything (natural resources and every single life including: plants, animals, insects, and even humans) we shall be plagued with war, poverty, and pollution which has resulted in Climate Change which will end up destroying us before we have the chance to evolve to the point where we could make that awe inspiring transition.